UberEATS Toronto: Pay Rates and Driver Requirements

 5 Step Sign Up Process

-Step 1: Visit their website, download and sign up through their app for Android or Iphone or visit an Uber Greenlight Hub.
+Step 1: Visit their website, download and sign up through their app for Android or iPhone, or visit an Uber Greenlight Hub.

 Use a friend’s referral code or help support our site by using ours: g4j6h654ue.
 You can also click on this link